- Assistant Professor

 B.S. in Agricultural Economics, University of Belgrano

-Fields of Interest: International Trade, Energy Economics, Climate Change, and Environmental Economics.
+Fields of Interest: International Trade, Energy Economics, Agricultural Economics

-Prior to coming to Bates he worked for more than a decade at the Experimental Center of Agricultural Technology, the National Extension Agricultural Program and the Agricultural Policy Analysis Center.
+Prior to Bates he worked for more than a decade at the Agricultural Policy Analysis Center, the Experimental Center of Agricultural Technology, and the National Agricultural Program.